wcsd vehicle use procedures and expectations

 - Be able to locate the car at all times.

-- Contact the Director of Transportation or the District Internal Auditor immediately if you discover receipts that do not match the logbook, if any of the information in the logbook appears to be incomplete or intentionally misleading, or if you come across any other information suggesting that the vehicle or the fuel cards were used by an employee for personal purposes unrelated to official district business.
+- Contact the Director of Transportation or the District Internal Auditor immediately if you discover receipts that do not match fleet, if any of the information in fleet appears to be incomplete or intentionally misleading, or if you come across any other information suggesting that the vehicle or the fuel cards were used by an employee for personal purposes unrelated to official district business.

 The Transportation Department

 The Transportation Department receives gas receipts and odometer readings monthly from each person responsible for a district vehicle.
-The logbooks and fuel receipts must be kept for four years.
-When the vehicle is brought in for service, the Transportation Department will review the logbook.
-The Transportation Department will perform spot audits to ensure logbooks, receipts and bills match.
+When the vehicle is brought in for service, the Transportation Department will review fleet.
+The Transportation Department will perform spot audits in fleet, receipts, and bills match.
 The District Internal Auditor may also do random audits.